The Guide

 2007

-Families who pick Emerald are doing so for the Christian ethos and the green campus rather than a brand name.
+Families who pick Emerald do so for the Christian ethos and the green campus rather than a brand name.
 Parents describe a strong sense of community, a child-centred approach, and teachers who stay invested.
-The trade-off is the limited size and the niche curriculum mix, which means smaller cohorts in upper years and a less crowded extracurricular calendar than the bigger Nairobi internationals.
+The limited size and niche curriculum mix mean smaller cohorts in upper years and a less crowded extracurricular calendar than the bigger Nairobi internationals.
 A good fit for Christian families wanting modest fees and a values-led environment, less so for families chasing IB or a large peer group.

 • The public review pool is small.
-International School Advisor surfaces two parent voices, both at the positive end.
+Two parent voices surface, both at the positive end.

 • Parents return repeatedly to the school's Christian identity.
 One who has been with the school over 11 years said "the school is not a Christian school just by name.
 EIS does uphold Christian values in their day to day activities".